History of Ilhan Omar in Timeline

 In 2018, Ilhan Omar was featured in the music video for Maroon 5's "Girls Like You" featuring Cardi B.

-In 2018, Ilhan Omar was the prime target of online hate speech, with roughly half of the 90,000 tweets mentioning her including hate speech or Islamophobic or anti-immigrant language.
+In 2018, Ilhan Omar was the prime target of online hate speech, with roughly half of the 90,000 tweets mentioning her including hate speech or Islamophobic or anti-immigrant language, according to a Social Science Research Council study.

 2018: Campaign Finance Violation Accusations

-In 2018, Republican state representative Steve Drazkowski accused Ilhan Omar of campaign finance violations.
+In 2018, Republican state representative Steve Drazkowski publicly accused Ilhan Omar of campaign finance violations.

-In 2018, the documentary film Time for Ilhan, chronicling Ilhan Omar's political campaign, was selected to show at the Tribeca Film Festival and the Mill Valley Film Festival.
+In 2018, the documentary film Time for Ilhan, directed by Norah Shapiro, chronicled Ilhan Omar's political campaign.
+It was selected to show at the Tribeca Film Festival and the Mill Valley Film Festival.

-January 2019: Confirmation as Special Representative for Venezuela
+January 2019: Appointment of Elliott Abrams as Special Representative for Venezuela

-In January 2019, Elliott Abrams was appointed as Special Representative for Venezuela.
-In February 2019, Omar questioned whether Abrams was the correct choice for this position.
+In January 2019, Elliott Abrams was appointed as Special Representative for Venezuela by the Trump administration.

-In January 2019, Ilhan Omar joined fellow Democrats in denouncing the Trump administration's decision to recognize Juan Guaidó as Venezuela's interim president.
-She described Trump's action as a "U.S. backed coup" and advocated for peaceful dialogue facilitated by Mexico, Uruguay, and the Vatican.
+In January 2019, amid the Venezuelan presidential crisis, Ilhan Omar, along with Democrats Ro Khanna and Tulsi Gabbard, denounced the Trump administration's decision to recognize Juan Guaidó as Venezuela's interim president.
+Omar described Trump's action as a "U.S. backed coup" and advocated for supporting peaceful dialogue facilitated by Mexico, Uruguay, and the Vatican.

-In February 2019, Ilhan Omar questioned whether Elliott Abrams was the correct choice for Special Representative for Venezuela, citing his past support of right-wing authoritarian regimes and his misdemeanor convictions for withholding information from Congress.
+In February 2019, Ilhan Omar questioned whether Elliott Abrams, appointed as Special Representative for Venezuela, was the correct choice, given his past support of right-wing authoritarian regimes in El Salvador and Guatemala, his initial doubts about the number of deaths in the El Mozote massacre, and his convictions for withholding information from Congress about the Iran–Contra affair.

-In February 2019, the FBI arrested United States Coast Guard Lieutenant Christopher Paul Hasson, who was allegedly plotting to assassinate various journalists and political figures in the United States, including Ilhan Omar.
+In February 2019, the FBI arrested United States Coast Guard Lieutenant Christopher Paul Hasson, who allegedly plotted to assassinate various journalists and political figures, including Ilhan Omar.
+Hasson was described as a "long time White Nationalist" and former skinhead.

-February 27, 2019: Remarks on allegiance to a foreign country
+February 27, 2019: Statements on Allegiance to a Foreign Country

-On March 7, 2019, the U.S. House of Representatives voted to condemn "anti-Semitism, Islamophobia, racism and other forms of bigotry" in response to Ilhan Omar's remarks concerning Israel.
+On March 7, 2019, the U.S. House of Representatives voted 407–23 to condemn "anti-Semitism, Islamophobia, racism and other forms of bigotry" in response to Omar's remarks concerning Israel.
+The resolution aimed to address various forms of prejudice.

 March 2019: Support for Minnesota bill banning gay conversion therapy

-March 2019: Criticism of Barack Obama's immigration policies
+March 2019: Criticism of Barack Obama's Border Policy

-In a March 2019 interview, Ilhan Omar criticized Barack Obama's "caging of kids" along the Mexican border, prompting accusations of distorting her comments and leading to clarifications regarding her views on policy vs. politics.
+In a March 2019 Politico interview, Ilhan Omar criticized Barack Obama's "caging of kids" along the Mexican border.
+She later accused Politico of distorting her comments and clarified that she was highlighting the differences between President Trump and Obama, focusing on policy rather than politics.

-On April 11, 2019, the New York Post featured an image of the World Trade Center burning following the September 11 terrorist attacks and a quotation from a speech Ilhan Omar gave the previous month with the headline: "REP. ILHAN OMAR: 9/11 WAS 'SOME PEOPLE DID SOMETHING'"
+On April 11, 2019, the New York Post's front page featured an image of the World Trade Center burning and a quotation from Ilhan Omar's speech about 9/11, leading to controversy.
+The headline read, "REP. ILHAN OMAR: 9/11 WAS 'SOME PEOPLE DID SOMETHING'", though Omar's full speech contextualized the quote within the context of civil liberties for Muslims in the U.S.

-In April 2019, Ilhan Omar stated that she had received more death threats after Trump made comments about her and 9/11, "many directly referencing or replying to the president's video".
+In April 2019, Ilhan Omar reported receiving more death threats after President Trump made comments about her and 9/11, with "many directly referencing or replying to the president's video".

-In May 2019, Ilhan Omar introduced legislation that would sanction Brunei over a newly introduced law that would make homosexual sex and adultery punishable by death.
+In May 2019, Ilhan Omar introduced legislation that would sanction Brunei over its recently introduced law that made homosexual sex and adultery punishable by death.

-May 2019: Comments on U.S. Foreign Policy in Venezuela
+May 2019: Statement on U.S. foreign policy and Venezuela

 In May 2019, Ilhan Omar stated in an interview that she believed U.S. foreign policy and economic sanctions are aimed at regime change and have contributed to the "devastation in Venezuela".